|2. Mixing principle|

 4. Batch / continuous mixing comparison

 The power input required for a shear blenders is high, in the range of > 10 kW/m3.

 When mixing highly cohesive powders, ploughshare mixers can be fitted with additional mixing tools.
 Those mixing tools are called deagglomerators, lump breakers or choppers and turn at very high speed.
 They are generally mounted on the side of the mixer, rather close to the bottom.
-It can of injection of liquid, it is preferable to direct the flux of liquid towards the deagglomerator to break lumps as early as possible.
+It case of injection of liquid, it is preferable to direct the flux of liquid towards the deagglomerator to break lumps as early as possible.